Endotrivial modules for finite groups via homotopy theory: Varying the collection of subgroups

-The horizontal equivalences are by Thomason's theorem, Remark~\ref{thomasonrem}, and the vertical equivalences follow since $|\calC'| \to |\calC|$ is a $G$-equivariant map, which by assumption is a homotopy equivalence, and hence induces a homotopy equivalence on Borel constructions.
+The horizontal equivalences are by Lemma~\ref{thomasonlemma} and the vertical equivalences follow since $|\calC'| \to |\calC|$ is a $G$-equivariant map, assumed to be a homotopy equivalence, and hence induces a homotopy equivalence between Borel constructions.
 Now the statement about fundamental groups follow from the first claim, using Proposition~\ref{pprime}.
+Point \eqref{propa-sub} and \eqref{propa-cent} follow from \eqref{EOmodG}, since a $G$--homotopy equivalence induces a homotopy equivalence on orbits. \end{proof}